Package insert / prescribing information

 Current evidence indicates other standard antiparkinsonian drugs may be continued while carbidopa and levodopa are being administered.
 However, the dosage of such other standard antiparkinsonian drugs may require adjustment.

 Interruption of Therapy

-Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of carbidopa-levodopa or carbidopa-levodopa extended release.
-Patients should be observed carefully if abrupt reduction or discontinuation of carbidopa-levodopa or carbidopa-levodopa extended release tablets is required, especially if the patient is receiving neuroleptics.
+Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of carbidopa-Levodopa) or carbidopa-levodopa Extended Release.
+Patients should be observed carefully if abrupt reduction or discontinuation of carbidopa-levodopa or carbidopa-levodopa Extended-Release is required, especially if the patient is receiving neuroleptics.
 (See WARNINGS.)

 If general anesthesia is required, therapy may be continued as long as the patient is permitted to take fluids and medication by mouth.
 When therapy is interrupted temporarily, the patient should be observed for symptoms resembling NMS, and the usual daily dosage may be resumed as soon as the patient is able to take medication orally.

 Carbidopa Tablets, 25 mg: White to off-white, round shaped, uncoated scored tablets debossed with “R” above the score line and “1” below the score line on one side and plain on other side.